drkchiloll/webexteams-guestissuer/README.md

 const { TeamsGuestIssuer } = require('webexteams-guestissuer');
 const guestIssuer = TeamsGuestIssuer({
   appId: 'GuestAppId generated from the DEV Portal',
-  appSeceret: 'GuestSecret generated from the DEV Portal });
+  appSeceret: 'GuestSecret generated from the DEV Portal' });
 // Generates a Unique ID for the User const guestId = guestIssuer.generateId();